 VERTU: Handle with care.

-We looked at their previous advertising, it had tried desperately to justify the price; ‘thousands of hours… precious stones polished with baby Unicorn’s jizz’, etc, etc.
+Their previous advertising had desperately tried to justify the price – ‘thousands of hours of this, precious stones that, polished with Unicorn’s jizz’, etc, etc.

 True luxury brands don’t have to justify their existence.